Sole Trader Business Loans

 There are over 2.3m registered businesses in Australia and 62% of these are sole traders with no employees.
 Sole trader business loans are available to businesses owned and run by self-employed individuals.
 Unlike limited companies, sole traders are not required to maintain financial statements, which can make it more difficult for them to access funding through traditional lenders.
 Fortunately, the options for sole trader business loans are increasing.

-A sole trader loan can either be secured against personal or business assets, or unsecured with no collateral necessary.
+A sole trader loan can either be secured against personal or business assets, or unsecured business loans for sole traders, with no collateral necessary.
 Learn about the different types of sole trader business loans here.

 Best Sole Trader Financing